neovide/neovide/README.md

 #### Debian/Ubuntu

-Note: Neovide has been successfully built on other destros but this reportedly works on ubuntu.
+Note: Neovide has been successfully built on other distros but this reportedly works on ubuntu.

 1. Install necessary dependencies